Choice-free duality for orthocomplemented lattices by means of spectral spaces: Representation of ortholattices via spectral spaces

 We will demonstrate that every ortholattice $L$ can be represented as $\mathcal{COR}(X)$ for some spectral space $X$.

 Recall that a space $X$ is a $T_0$ space if $X$ satisfies the weakest separation axiom for topological spaces; namely, for points $x,y\in X$, if $x\not= y$, then there exists an open set $U\in\mathcal{O}(X)$ such that $x\in U$ and $y\not\in U$.
 A space $X$ is a \emph{compact} space if every basic open cover of $X$ admit of a finite subcover.
-A space $X$ is \emph{coherent} if $\mathcal{CO}(X)$ be closed under intersection and forms a basis for the topology over $X$.
-Lastly, a space $X$ is \emph{sober} if every completely prime filter in the lattice $\mathcal{O}(X)$ of open sets of $X$ is of the form:
+A space $X$ is \emph{coherent} if $\mathcal{CO}(X)$ is closed under intersection and forms a basis for the topology over $X$.
+Lastly, a space $X$ is \emph{sober} if every completely prime filter in the lattice $\mathcal{O}(X)$ of open sets of $X$ is of the form: for some point $x\in X$.
 We now recall the definition of a spectral space and then a classical instance of how spectral spaces arise.